-It’s that gorgeous combination that makes balsamic vinegar so addictive, the tingly juxtaposition of lime and coconut milk in a good Thai curry, the happy marriage of honey and soy sauce on a drumstick of Korean fried chicken, and the unexpected pleasure of a pickled cherry.
+It’s that gorgeous combination that describes the tingly juxtaposition of lime and coconut milk in a good Thai curry, the happy marriage of honey and soy sauce on a drumstick of Korean fried chicken, and the unexpected pleasure of a pickled cherry.

 - 3 tablespoons olive oil